 - Use even strokes when swimming.
-Lots of splashing could sound like an injured fish.
+Lots of splashing could sound like an injured fish to a shark.

-- If you see bait fish or birds diving in the water, swim away and towards the shore as calmly and quickly as possible.
+- If you see bait fish or birds diving in the water, swim away and towards the shore as quickly and calmly as possible.
 Sharks may be feeding.

-- Don’t swim with seals or sea lions.
+- Do not swim with seals or sea lions.
 They are prey for sharks.

-- Don’t swim around fishermen.
+- Do not swim around fishermen.
 Their bait could attract sharks.

-- If you see a shark, leave the water as calmly and quickly possible.
+- If you see a shark, leave the water as quickly and calmly as possible.

 - Use your intuition.
 If you have a bad feeling, leave the water.